Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Discussion

-\paragraph{Other Limits}In this work, we identified a triple-scaling limit in the DSSYK Hamiltonian that reproduces a dS$_2$ generator of spatial translations along $\mathcal{I}^\pm$.
-A natural next step is to figure out the corresponding limit for translations along null surfaces in flat space JT gravity \cite{Afshar:2019axx,Afshar:2021qvi} (which is expected to have an interpretation from sine dilaton gravity \cite{Blommaert:2024whf}) in a similar way as in our work but around the middle of the spectrum of the DSSYK (instead of one of the edges).
-It would be interesting to verify whether there is a corresponding RT formula in the bulk that matches with the entanglement entropy computed from the boundary theory in the appropriate triple-scaling limit, to get some insights for flat space holography in two-dimensions (which has been associated to the (complex) SYK model in \cite{Afshar:2019axx}).
-One might also develop an appropriate limit in the ETH matrix model \cite{Jafferis:2022uhu,Jafferis:2022wez} (which is closely related to the DSSYK but it has finite number of degrees of freedom) similar to those explored by \cite{Okuyama:2025hsd} in the context of dS JT gravity.
+\paragraph{Other Limits}In this work, we identified the {IR and} UV triple-scaling limits in the DSSYK Hamiltonian that reproduces the (A)dS$_2$ generators of translations along the asymptotic boundaries {for each spacetime} (as displayed in Fig.~\ref{fig:dS2_particle}).
+A natural next step is to figure out the corresponding limit for translations along null surfaces in flat space JT gravity \cite{Afshar:2019axx,Afshar:2021qvi} (which is expected to have an interpretation from sine dilaton gravity \cite{Blommaert:2024whf}) in a similar way as in our work but around the middle of the spectrum of the DSSYK; instead of one of the edges.
+It would be interesting to verify whether the corresponding RT formula, which we conjectured in Sec.~\ref{sec:RT dS2} (including more general cases for sine dilaton gravity) matches with the entanglement entropy computed from the boundary theory in the appropriate triple-scaling limit to get some insights for flat space holography in two-dimensions (which has been associated to the (complex) SYK model in \cite{Afshar:2019axx}.
+One might also develop an appropriate limit in the eigenstate thermalization hypothesis (ETH) matrix model \cite{Jafferis:2022uhu,Jafferis:2022wez}, which is closely related to the DSSYK but it has finite number of degrees of freedom, similar to those explored by \cite{Okuyama:2025hsd} in the context of dS JT gravity.